-|| The thread that starts the transaction, does work within its scope and then terminates the transaction.|
+|The application thread||The thread that starts the transaction, does work within its scope and then terminates the transaction.|

 |The timer thread||The thread responsible for triggering rollback due to timeout.|

-|| Two-phase termination is done by a separate thread (unless you explicitly disable this).
+|The two-phase commit thread||Two-phase termination is done by a separate thread (unless you explicitly disable this).
 Imported transactions will have a subordinate coordinator in the transaction service, and this subordinate coordinator will be called by the commit threads of the remote parent transaction.
 In the case of recursive calls between virtual machines, this will even lead to re-entrant commits (the parent coordinator is in turn a subordinate of its own subordinates).|

 |LogAdministrator GUI threads||If you have any log administrators then these will inspect the coordinator(s) in a GUI-spawned thread.|

 |The TransactionService thread||The thread that starts and stops the transaction service (usually the main thread of the application).|

 This will lead to an endless wait case, since each thread can only complete when it gets the lock its waiting for.
 But the locks they are waiting for are held by another waiting thread, so these locks are never freed.